-“State Owned Without Tears” states that it’s a close run thing between Rhyl & Brighton as to which resort introduced a sea front bus service first (note I said bus service, as both Blackpool and Weston Super Mare both already had seafront tramways, and there were probably others), the Rhyl service having been started by one Joe Brookes around 1928, an operator subsequently acquired by Crosville.
+“State Owned Without Tears” states that it’s a close run thing between Rhyl & Brighton as to which resort introduced a sea front open top bus service first (note I said bus service, as both Blackpool and Weston Super Mare both already had seafront tramways, and there were probably others), the Rhyl service having been started by one Joe Brookes around 1928, an operator subsequently acquired by Crosville.

 I arrived back at the bus station in good time for the departure of open top Alexander ALX400 bodied DAF 3990, it’s staircase position betraying it’s origins as a former dual door Arriva London bus;

 I made my way to the back seat upstairs for maximum fresh air effects and settled down to enjoy the two hour round trip!
-Despite the route heading eastwards, the bus actually turned out of the Bus Station in a westward direction, enabling the route to complete a full run of Rhyl’s Promenade.
+Despite the route heading eastwards, the bus actually turned out of the bus station in a westward direction, enabling the route to complete a full run of Rhyl’s Promenade.
 The funfair that once existed at the far end of the Prom has now sadly gone, replaced by new flats.
 The various amusement arcades were gradually opening up for the day, hoping to attract the custom of day trippers.
 Some rather pleasant children’s amusements near to the cinema where Lynn and I had seen “Bean” all those years ago, were doing likewise.
-At the end of the Prom, we joined the bungalow clad main road to Prestatyn, where we did a double run around the Town Centre to serve the Bus Station, passing the Scrappy Doo Dog Grooming parlour, named after the irritating pup that bought to an end the glory days of “Scooby Doo!”
+At the end of the Prom, we joined the bungalow clad main road to Prestatyn, where we did a double run around the Town Centre to serve the bus station, passing the Scrappy Doo Dog Grooming parlour, named after the irritating pup that bought to an end the glory days of the cartoon TV series “Scooby Doo!”
 Shades of a metaphor concerning this part of the North Wales Coast?
 I’d been alone up until this point but was now joined an elderly lady who was taking her two young (presumably) Grand Children for an open top ride, something that they took to with innocent enthusiasm!
 Surely this is the sort of thing that makes such ventures worthwhile!